-Hemp is legal to grow, especially for industrial purposes, in many more states than marijuana.
+Hemp is legal to grow, especially for industrial purposes, in many more states than cannabis.
 Regardless of which type of Cannabis sativa you plan to grow, these are the basic steps to growing hemp indoors.

 What's Different About Hemp Grown Indoors?

 When hemp is grown outdoors, the plants are at the mercy of the weather and all the pests that can travel to munch on them.
 This is true for any plant.
 Just watch a backyard tomato grower melt down over finding plants completely decimated by cutworms or hornworms.
-When hemp or marijuana is grown indoors, you have complete control over the conditions each plant experiences.
+When hemp is grown indoors, you have complete control over the conditions each plant experiences.

 Knowing What's Legal to Grow in Your Area

-If you're in a state that allows for home cultivation of marijuana, you have far fewer limitations to deal with.
+If you're in a state that allows for home cultivation of cannabis, you have far fewer limitations to deal with.
 In these states, it should be perfectly acceptable to grow hemp at home too with no extra requirements.

-If you're interested in growing either hemp or marijuana indoors, make sure to check all state laws carefully before assuming that legal medical or recreational status also confers the right to grow at home.
+If you're interested in growing either hemp or cannabis indoors, make sure to check all state laws carefully before assuming that legal medical or recreational status also confers the right to grow at home.

 The Indoor Hemp Growth Cycle

-Germination (5-10 days): From the time of planting a seed and keeping it well watered, it takes anywhere from 5 to 10 days for emergence.
+- Germination (5-10 days): From the time of planting a seed and keeping it well watered, it takes anywhere from 5 to 10 days for emergence.
 Don't be tempted to pull off stuck seed coats or try to spread unfurling leaves.
 Germinating seeds are delicate and should be handled as little as possible, even if you're using a method of sprouting them outside of the growing medium.
-Give them 18 hours of light a day and consider keeping them covered until the first signs of true leaves emerge to encourage a high humidity level.
+Give them 18 or 24 hours of light a day and consider keeping them covered until the first signs of true leaves emerge to encourage a high humidity level.

+- Seedling (2-4 weeks): After germination and during the development of the first few sets of true leaves, hemp and cannabis plants are considered seedlings.
+They don't move into the vegetative stage until the first leaf develops with the variety's full number of blades, which can vary from 5 to 11.
+Since all cannabis plants have cotyledons, the first rounded "leaves" that emerge along with the new stem aren't actually leaves.
 Instead, the true leaves are those that grow after these.
 They'll have the characteristic pointed and multi-bladed look of cannabis leaves.
 Seedlings are very delicate and need 18 hours of daily light exposure from grow lights positioned at just the right height.
 Too high and the plants will grow spindly and weak, but too low and the intensity or heat will burn the leaves.
 Humidity should stay relatively low to prevent damping off or root rot from attacking young root systems.
-Avoiding giving high amounts of nutrients, which will burn and stunt the plant, and aim for temperatures around 77 degrees.
+Avoid giving high amounts of nutrients, which will burn and stunt the plant, and aim for temperatures around 77 degrees.

-Vegetative (4-16 weeks): Once you have your first true leave with the right number of blades, you've entered the vegetative state.
+- Vegetative (4-16 weeks): Once you have your first true leaves with the right number of blades, you've entered the vegetative state.
 By now, most hemp varieties should be 3 feet high or taller and getting bushy.
-Marijuana heights and growth patterns can vary greatly, so they're harder to predict.
-You'll see the most rapid growth during this stage, with marijuana gaining up to 2 inches a day and hemp gaining 6 or more inches with full lighting.
+Cannabis heights and growth patterns can vary greatly, so they're harder to predict.
+You'll see the most rapid growth during this stage, with cannabis gaining up to 2 inches a day and hemp gaining 6 or more inches with full lighting.
 Aim for 68 to 77 degrees in temperature, with hemp preferring the higher side of the spectrum.
 Continue the usual 18 hour light cycle, with full intensity and leaf color spectrum if you were limiting it at all for sensitive seedlings.
 The majority of fertilizers and nutrients are applied at this stage.
-Humidity varies by variety, but most hemp and marijuana will grow best with moderate to high humidity and a lower level of moisture as they grow older.
+Humidity varies by variety, but most hemp and cannabis will grow best with moderate to high humidity and a lower level of moisture as they grow older.
 Prune, top, and clone your plants in this stage.

-Flowering (8-11 weeks): Flowering is the most exciting stage, but it's also the most challenging.
+- Flowering (8-11 weeks): Flowering is the most exciting stage, but it's also the most challenging.
 You'll need to shut the grow lights off after only 12 hours of light each day and ensure that no natural or ambient light reaches the plants.
-If you're growing hemp or marijuana in your home, this can be tricky unless you have a grow tent designed for blackout conditions.
+If you're growing hemp or cannabis in your home, this can be tricky unless you have a grow tent designed for blackout conditions.
 Using a spare room is also helpful.
 Don't prune unless necessary and remove male plants as you spot them.
 Even male hemp plants must be removed if you're aiming to grow hemp flowers for processing or direct use.
-Keep humidity around 50% and only offer light doses of potassium and phosphorous rich fertilizers to support bloom growth.
+Keep humidity around 50% and only offer light doses of potassium and phosphorus rich fertilizers to support bloom growth.